Facing workfare on one of these schemes? Know your rights!

 The Work Experience scheme

 The Work Experience scheme involves 2-8 week work placements of 25-30 hours and is aimed at 18-24 year olds ‘with little or no work history’ (here, p.
 11).

 “Entry onto the scheme is voluntary and individuals can choose to leave the placement before it is complete”.
 Source: Commons Library, October 2013

 The threat of sanctions remains for those dismissed by the employers due to “gross misconduct”.
 The DWP say “’Gross Misconduct’ might include, for example, theft, racial abuse and violence.”
 Source: FOI March 2012.
 (For a fuller list, see point 27 of this provider guidance.)

 Many people are given the impression that they must do the Work Experience scheme or face sanctions.
 This is not the case: you do not have to agree to do it and you can leave without facing direct sanctions.

 Sector-based Work Academies

-These are 6 weeks long and involve both “pre-employment training” as well as a work experience placement.
+These are 6 weeks long and involve both “pre-employment training” and a work experience placement.
 You don’t have to take part in them, but if you start and then drop out you could be sanctioned.